Estimated reading time: 20 minutes

 However, I am proud to say that we mostly cook at home on the weeknights; otherwise, I think we’d probably break the bank on this.

-I also failed at savings this month; I didn’t put away as many savings as I wanted to because I lost my work maternity leave top-up.
+I also failed at saving this month; I didn’t put away as much as I wanted to because I lost my work maternity leave top-up.

-We bought a few Christmas presents this month, which we take out of our misc category, so we spent a bit more than we budgeted.
+We bought a few Christmas presents this month, which we took out of our misc category, so we spent a bit more than we budgeted.

 That’s my update; see you next month!